Foster Care

 Children in foster care need a comfortable, safe space to call home.

-Take it from Elizabeth Murrell, a Maryland foster parent, who beautifully outlines the importance of the home:
+Take it from Elizabeth Murrell, a Maryland foster parent, who beautifully outlines the importance of the home environment:

 “Our home is a place where you can be yourself, where your thoughts and feelings will be valued, and where you will be treated with kindness and respect.”